dennismubiru/Reusable-PythonAutomation-Framework-For-Testing/README.md

 Test Automation Project
-This is my first test automation project based on Selenium-Webdriver with Python.
+This is a python  test automation project based on Selenium-Webdriver with Python and pytest frame work.
 It's still developing package of automated tests of phptravels.net demo website.
 The collection of tests contains:

 user login tests (correct / incorrect login and password) hotels search tests